ethanlabs101/rofi-emulator-menu/retro-fi-mds/favorites.md

 - I created a few system tools that are accessible through the rofi menu.
 Here is the Favorites Menu which has many useful features.
 This mini-guide will help direct you, its designed to be very user friendly.

+- You can launch via the Update Favorites option in the rofi meny, alternatively you can launch it using the command run-favorites-update.sh